Greg Holmes for Prince George's | Monthly Analytics: February 2026

 06

-Despite record-high reach and visits, Facebook follows dropped to 25 (from 116 in April).
-The visit-to-follow conversion rate fell from 18.6% to 2.1%.
-This suggests the arrest reel audience is broader but less conversion-ready than the April OIG audience.
-Content that builds sustained narrative (not just viral moments) will be key for the final push to June 11 early voting.
+Despite record reach and visits, Facebook follows dropped to 44 (from 116 in April).
+The visit-to-follow rate fell from 18.6% to 2.4%.
+Instagram follows remain unreported.
+This suggests the arrest reel audience is broad but less committed than the OIG audience.
+Pillar content and voter education will convert better than viral moments heading into early voting (June 11).

 April 2026